jonathanlinat/quake-leveldesign-starterkit/README.md

 **Quake Level Design Starter Kit**, also known as **QLDSK**, and its infrastructure is [CC0 1.0 Universal licensed](LICENSE).

 The licenses of the compiled and released tools vary and are independent of **QLDSK**'s licensing.
-Just so you know, there is no guarantee that all tools will work perfectly in every scenario, and users should use them at their discretion.
+There is no guarantee that all tools will work perfectly in every scenario, and users should use them at their discretion.